elParaguayo/qtile-widget-livefootballscores/README.md

 ![Screenshot](images/livefootballscores.gif?raw=true)</br>
 (The different screens show: live score, elapsed time, home and away goalscorers and competition name.
 In addition, the amount of text shown can be customised by using python's string formatting techniques e.g. the default line "{H:.3} {h}-{a} {A:.3}" shows the first 3 letters of team names rather than the full name as shown above.)

+## Indicators

+Goals and red cards are indicated by a coloured bar next to the relevant team name.
+The match status is indicated by a coloured bar underneath the match summary.
+All colours are customisable.

 ## Installation